stanley-gu/standardsCh/chapter.md

 From the full set of molecular species in a model, it is customary to divide the set into two groups, the dependent ($\bSd$) and independent set ($\bSi$).
 This division is dependent entirely on the number and kind of conserved cycles in the network.
-If there arent any conserved cycles in a model then the dependent set is empty and the size of the independent set equals the number of molecular species in the model.
+If there aren't any conserved cycles in a model then the dependent set is empty and the size of the independent set equals the number of molecular species in the model.
 For details on how to compute $\bSd$ and $\bSi$ the reader should consult [@Sauro:ICycles2004] or refer to Box 1 in this chapter.
 In many